FAQ about Electrolysis

 How long will it take to clear an area?

 It really depends on the amount of hair in the particular area, and how frequently you come in for treatment.
-Typically it can take 6 months to a year, per area.
-Hair grows in cycles and therefore requires several treatments to properly remove all the hair.
+Typically it can take 6 months to 2 years, per area.
+Hair grows in cycles and therefore requires several treatments to properly remove all the cycles of hair growth.

 Do you need a license to perform electrolysis?